We are pleased to have the following Mentors as part of the Pay It Forward Mentoring Program:

 Daniel's agile leadership draws on over 20 years of experience in developing high performing teams for corporate outsourcing providers, not for profit organisations and local government.
 Known for being a persuasive communicator with a smile, Daniel challenges the status quo.
 His style is fast paced, innovative and transparent.
 With a natural curiosity for finding the gaps, Daniel delivers practical techniques to build individual and team effectiveness in the areas of leadership, process improvement and organisational culture change.

-Kerryn is a passionate local government leader with over twenty years’ experience, who is energised by working with the changing environment and external pressures currently facing the sector.
-Kerryn’s main professional love is building high performing and agile organisations with positive, values based leadership that can work in partnership to deliver great outcomes for their communities.
-Kerryn’s current role is Director Corporate Performance with the City of Greater Bendigo.
-Before making the move to a regional City, Kerryn was the Manager Governance and Innovation at Knox City Council and has previously worked for the City of Melbourne and Bayside City Council.
+Kerryn is a passionate public sector government leader with over twenty years’ experience, who is energised by working with the changing environment and external pressures currently facing the sector.
+Kerryn’s main professional love is building high performing and agile organisations with positive, values-based leadership that can work in partnership to deliver great outcomes for their communities.
+Prior to her role as CEO of South Gippsland Shire Council, Kerryn held the role of Director Corporate Services at IBAC.
+Before making the move to IBAC Kerryn was the Director of Corporate Performance with the City of Greater Bendigo.
+She has also held roles as the Manager Governance and Innovation at Knox City Council and has previously worked for the City of Melbourne and Bayside City Council.
 Kerryn holds a Bachelor of Arts, a Master of Commerce and a Graduate Diploma of Public Policy and Management, and completed the LGPro emerging leaders program in 2005, and the XLP in 2016.
-Kerryn has also had the privilege of serving as an LGPro board member since 2014.
+Kerryn has also had the privilege of serving as an LGPro board member in recent years.